ByteLandTechnology/ink-canvas/docs/api/interfaces/InkCanvasProps.md

 # Interface: InkCanvasProps

-Configuration props for the InkCanvas component.
+Configuration props for the InkCanvas component

+Extends standard HTML div attributes to allow full customization of the container element (className, style, data-\*, event handlers, etc.).

+## Remarks

+All HTML div attributes are passed through to the container element, except for the InkCanvas-specific props defined in this interface.

 ## Extends